slipke/csm_ss15_sem_team_vagrant/lamp-apache/puppet/README.md

 ## Configure

-The basic version of our code installs a plain apache, PHP and MySQL server.
-Apache is configured with on vhost called `dev.local` with the root folder `/var/www/html`.
+The basic version of our code installs a plain Apache, PHP and MySQL server.
+Apache is configured with one vhost called `dev.local` with the root folder `/var/www/html`.
 MySQL is configured with the root password `root` and one database called `test`.

-To configure apache, you can adjust the line `class { 'apache': }`, i.e. if you want to change the configuration directory you can replace the line with the following code:
+To configure Apache, you can adjust the line `class { 'apache': }`, i.e. if you want to change the configuration directory you can replace the line with the following code:

 ```
 class { 'apache':